coyove/s2db/readme.md

 ```

 # Weak Cache
-Read commands like `ZRANGE` or `ZMDATA` will store results into a weak cache.
-Cached values will not be returned in the preceding requests unless you append `WEAK sec` to your commands, e.g.: `ZRANGE key start end WEAK 30` means returning cached results of `ZRANGE` if they are younger than 30 seconds.
+Read commands like `ZRANGE` or `ZMSCORE` will store results in a weak cache.
+These cached values will not be returned to clients unless they append `WEAK sec` to requests,
+e.g.: `ZRANGE key start end WEAK 30` means returning cached results of `ZRANGE` if they are just cached in less than 30 seconds.

 # Web Console
-Web console can be accessed at the same address as flag `-l` identified, e.g.: `http://127.0.0.1:6379`.
-To disable it, use flag `-no-web`.
+Web console can be accessed at the same address as flag `-l` identified, e.g.: `http://127.0.0.1:6379` and `http://127.0.0.1:6379/debug/pprof/`.
+To disable it, use flag `-no-web-console`.

 # Compaction
 To enable compaction, execute: `CONFIG SET CompactJobType <Type>`, where `<Type>` can be (`hh` ranges `00-23`, `mm` ranges `00-59`):